 The Renewal Corporation will schedule surveys to target the receding limb of the hydrograph following a flow event, when flows are elevated but stable, and when water clarity is acceptable for identifying substrate size and composition.
-If a follow-up survey is necessary, to the extent feasible, the Renewal Corporation will target tributary discharge comparable to the measured discharge of the initial survey.
+If a follow-up survey is necessary, the Renewal Corporation will, to the extent feasible, target tributary discharge comparable to the measured discharge of the previous survey.